Stop by any Coastguard unit and you will encounter New Zealanders calmly and professionally going about the intense business of saving lives at sea.

 Involvement with Coastguard: Since 2005

 Pete Kara is truly a man for all seasons.
 He works full-time in emergency management for his local District Health Board – a challenging job that would be plenty for most of us.
-But Pete has also been a Coastguard volunteer for almost ten years.
+But Pete has also been a Coastguard volunteer for over ten years.

 Pete says that he “doesn’t like being bored.
 I love action and being out and about in the water.
 It feels great to be part of something that gives back to the community, and helps provide safer waters for New Zealanders.
 It’s also a lot of fun.